tinode/chat/API.md

   set: {
     desc: {
       defacs: {
-        auth: "RWS", // string, default access for new authenticated subscribers
+        auth: "JRWS", // string, default access for new authenticated subscribers
-        anon: "X"    // string, default access for new anonymous (un-authenticated)
+        anon: "N"    // string, default access for new anonymous (un-authenticated)
                      // subscribers
       }, // Default access mode for the new topic
       public: { ... }, // application-defined payload to describe topic